Looking for a sidekick to your favorite dish? These Baked Old Bay Fries with Quick Aioli will elevate any meal!

 As a mom with a hectic schedule and refined taste, I always try to bring the most flavor with the least amount of ingredients, so that cooking can remain a joy and not become a stressor.
 The Old Bay in this recipe amps it up with a simple sprinkling of seasoning!

-Although Old Bay is typically used to season seafood (like in this 15-Minute Old Bay Seasoning), do not sleep on this magical dust for other things, too.
+Although Old Bay is typically used to season seafood (like in this 15-Minute Old Bay Salmon), do not sleep on this magical dust for other things, too.
 Like these golden-brown fries!

-- Potatoes.
-Russet or Idaho potatoes will make the best fries.
+Russet or Idaho potatoes will make the best fries; I always go with Russet.

-- Old Bay Seasoning.
-To season the fries and to season the aioli.
-None on hand?
+No Old Bay on hand?
 Check out this article on Every Old Bay Seasoning Substitute.

 Baked Old Bay Fries Tips and Tricks